bastijnvandenboom/Miniscope_preprocessing/README.md

 One can run preprocessing for a given session (single mode) or number of sessions consecutive (batch mode).
 For both options, it runs NoRMCorre on every video, saves non-rigid tiff file, and uses that to run CNMF-e.

-Important scripts
+Important scripts.
-cai_pipeline_bastijn: single mode
+cai_pipeline_bastijn: single mode.
-cai_pipeline_bastijn_batch: batch mode
+cai_pipeline_bastijn_batch: batch mode.

 Optional scripts
 cai_pipeline_bastijn_batch_cnmfe_videos: same as cai_pipeline_bastijn, but in addition saves denoised and demixed video.
 Run this on a small video file (~1000 frames).